 [Read more]

-Laurissa Brugman – Teacher
+Laurissa Brugman

-Laurissa’s love of Dance and singing began when she was just four years old, growing up in regional Western Australia and training in Jazz, Tap, Contemporary Dance and Contemporary Voice.
-When her family moved to Albany in 2001, she continued her training at the Albany Academy of Dance under the mentorship of Simone Newton – a place that fuelled her passion even further.
-By 2005, Laurissa had proudly stepped into the role of Assistant Teacher, specialising in primary-level Jazz and Tap.
+Laurissa’s love of dance and singing began at just four years old.
+Growing up in regional Western Australia, she trained in Jazz, Tap, Contemporary Dance and Contemporary Voice.
+After moving to Albany in 2001, she continued her training at the Albany Academy of Dance under the mentorship of Simone Newton, and by 2005 stepped into the role of Assistant Teacher, specialising in primary-level Jazz and Tap.
+Throughout high school, Laurissa developed a strong love for Musical Theatre, performing in productions with St Joseph’s College, Spectrum Theatre and Albany Light Opera.

 [Read more]

-Mariah O’Dea – Teacher
+Mariah O’Dea

 Mariah began dancing at just four years of age, starting with Jazz and Tap before later discovering Classical Ballet.
 As she grew, her passion naturally expanded into Musical Theatre and Drama – the space where her love of movement, storytelling and performance truly came alive.